OpusMag/what-cmd/README.md

 # what-cmd
-What-cmd is a command line tool written in Golang that gives you an easy way to find the linux terminal command you're looking for when you've forgotten it or if you're new.
+What-cmd is a command line tool written in Go that gives you an easy way to find the linux terminal command (and its flags) you're looking for when you've forgotten it or if you're new to the linux terminal.

 Future releases: In future releases the command list may be expanded further.
-In addition, improvements to the aesthetic may be considered as well as further functionality.
+In addition, improvements to the UX/UI may be considered as well as further functionality.

 To use this tool: